tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 ```

 The default gateway can be the ip address of the hosts veth interface for the pair.
-if you gave the host veth interface an ip address you can enable internet connections with iptables foward rule and nat
+if you gave the host veth interface an ip address you can enable Internet connections with iptables forward rule and nat

 ``` bash
 sudo iptables -A FORWARD -i enp0s3 -o br0 -j ACCEPT